Quanutm-State Texture as a Resource: Measures and Nonclassical Interdependencies: Relationships between texture and other quantum properties

-The relationships between quantum resources is also an important issue in quantum resource theory \cite{ref37,ref38,ref39,ref40,ref41}.
-There is a certain relationship between QST and coherence \cite{ref1}, because the non-texture state happens to be the maximally coherence stae.
-Moreover, both of these quantum resources need to be discuessed under a fixed basis, coincidentally, the imaginary and predictability are the same in this regard, requiring a fixed basis.
-Therefore, we believe there should be a certain connection between QST, coherence, imaginary and predictability.
-The resource measures defined by the minimum distance between quantum staes and free states can be intuitvely represented on the Bloch sphere \cite{ref40,ref41,ref21}, therefore we primarily discuss relationships under $l_{1}$-norm and $l_{2}$-norm and attempt to describe it on the Bloch sphere.
+The relationships between quantum resources constitute an important research direction in quantum resource theory \cite{ref37,ref38,ref39,ref40,ref41}.
+A connection between QST and coherence has been established \cite{ref1}, as the non-texture state coincides with the maximally coherent state.
+Furthermore, both resources, along with imaginarity and predictability, are basis-dependent, requiring a fixed reference frame for their definition.
+This commonality suggests a fundamental relationship between QST, coherence, imaginarity, and predictability.

+Resource measures defined by the minimum distance between quantum states and free states can be intuitively visualized on the Bloch sphere \cite{ref40,ref41,ref21}.
+Therefore, we primarily analyze relationships based on the $l_{1}$-norm and $l_{2}$-norm, and attempt to illustrate them geometrically on the Bloch sphere.